Fixed vs Variable Mortgage in 2026 — Which Is Better Right Now?

 In practical terms for mortgage borrowers:

-A 0.64% spread sounds modest, but on a $600,000 mortgage over a 5-year term, it adds up to approximately $19,000 in additional interest paid on the fixed rate — assuming rates don't change.
+A spread of roughly 0.34% sounds modest, but on a $600,000 mortgage over a 5-year term it can add up to roughly $10,000 in additional interest on the fixed rate — assuming variable rates don't change over the term.
 The question, of course, is whether they will.
+Individual rate offers vary by lender and borrower profile; always get live quotes.

 How Fixed Rate Mortgages Work